A stratified polyhedral homotopy method for sampling positive-dimensional zero sets of polynomial systems: Stratified polyhedral homotopy for standard unmixed cases

 For example, the condition $F^{(n-k)}(\boldx) = \boldzero$ may be replaced by the numerically meaningful backward error condition that $F^{(n-k)}_\epsilon(\boldx) = \boldzero$ for some threshold $\epsilon > 0$ and Laurent system $F^{(n-k)}_\epsilon$ with the same support such that $\| F^{(n-k)}_\epsilon - F^{(n-k)} \| < \epsilon$.

-Similarly, the rank condition for the Jacobian matrices $DF_\square^{(n-k)}(\boldx)$ and $DF^{(n-k)}(\boldx)$ may be replaced by bounding on the ratio of the maximum and minimum singular values of $DF^{(n-k)}(\boldx)$.
-A more robust and elegant solution is to frame these problems as well-studied \emph{rank revealing problems} \cite{Rank-revealing}.
+Similarly, the rank condition for the Jacobian matrices $DF_\square^{(n-k)}(\boldx)$ and $DF^{(n-k)}(\boldx)$ may be replaced by imposing a bound on the condition number of $DF^{(n-k)}(\boldx)$.
+A more robust solution is to frame these problems as well-studied \emph{rank-revealing problems} \cite{Rank-revealing}.